jessekhaira/Machine-Learning-From-Scratch/README.md

 # Machine Learning with NumPy

 ## Description
-This project implements a variety of fundamental machine learning algorithms using only the NumPy framework in Python.
+This project implements a variety of fundamental machine learning algorithms in Python using only NumPy.

 ## Installation
 ```